-- The Corps determines that the proposed project would not affect federally listed endangered or threatened species or their formally designated critical habitat. - The Corps determines that the proposed project may affect federally listed endangered or threatened species or their formally designated critical habitat.
-The Corps initiates consultation under Section 7 of the ESA and will not make a permit decision until the consultation process is complete. - The Corps is not aware of the presence of species listed as threatened or endangered or their critical habitat formally designated pursuant to the Endangered Species Act of 1973 (ESA) within the project area.
+- The Corps determines that the proposed project would not affect federally listed endangered or threatened species or their formally designated critical habitat. - The initial determination is that the proposed project may affect, but is not likely to adversely affect Federally listed endangered or threatened species or their formally designated critical habitat.
+The Corps will not make a permit decision until the consultation process is concluded by the National Parks Service as the Lead Agency. - The Corps is not aware of the presence of species listed as threatened or endangered or their critical habitat formally designated pursuant to the Endangered Species Act of 1973 (ESA) within the project area.
 The Corps will make a final determination on the effects of the proposed project upon additional review of the project and completion of any necessary biological assessment and/or consultation with the U.S. Fish and Wildlife Service and/or National Marine Fisheries Service.